-- 3.1 Careers education is seen as an integral part of the curriculum, providing students and apprentices with an opportunity to access a planned and co-ordinated range of activities that will enable them to deal with choices and transitions related to their future education, training, employment, and life in modern Britain. - 3.2 The careers education programme is a continuous, progressive process with a sustained application over a student's College career helping them to develop their capacity to make decisions and develop their personal qualities to enable them to live satisfying and effective lives in a changing society in which paid employment is a part.
+- Careers education is seen as an integral part of the curriculum, providing students with 3.1 an opportunity to access a planned and co-ordinated range of activities that will enable young people to prepare for life, deal with choices and transitions related to their future education, training, employment and life in modern Britain. - 3.2 The careers education programme is a continuous, progressive process with a sustained application over a student's College journey helping them to develop their capacity to make decisions and develop their personal qualities to enable them to live satisfying and effective lives in a changing society in which paid employment is a part.

-4. Entitlement
+4. Student Entitlement

-- 4.1 All students and apprentices are entitled to access a careers education programme. students are helped to become more self-aware, provided with better information about opportunities; supported with evaluating information and making decisions; helped with planning their admissions and applications tactics and to ensure that staff who support students are knowledgeable about new opportunities. - 4.2 All students and apprentices have opportunities to acquire and develop the basic skills and attitudes needed and provided guidance that makes a difference to their lives. - 4.3 Students and apprentices will be provided with the tools to support their:
+- 4.1 All students are entitled to access a careers education programme, students are helped to become more self-aware, provided with better information about opportunities; supported with evaluating information and making decisions; helped with planning their admissions and applications tactics and to ensure that staff who support students are knowledgeable about new opportunities. - 4.2 All students have opportunities to acquire and develop the basic skills and attitudes needed and provided guidance that makes a difference to their lives. - 4.3 Students will be provided with the tools to support their: